neutron-sync/nsync-cli/README.md

 ## Limitation

 - Files synced are assumed to be small configuration files.
 Larger files (>1mb) may choke or slow down sync processes.
-- The client only supports a limit of 500 files to sync right now.

 ## Open Source